 Therefore, if we believe it, this article should humble and terrify all of us.
 For we sin daily with eyes, ears, hands, body and soul, money and property, and with all that we have, especially those who even fight against the Word of God.
 Yet Christians have this advantage, that they acknowledge that they owe it to God to serve and obey him for all these things.

 For this reason we ought daily to practice this article, impress it upon our minds, and remember it in everything we see and in every blessing that comes our way.
 Whenever we escape distress or danger, we should recognize how God gives and does all of this so that we may sense and see in them his fatherly heart and his boundless love toward us.
 Thus our hearts will be warmed and kindled with gratitude to God and a desire to use all these blessings to his glory and praise.

-Excerpts from the NIV Stewardship Study Bible
+Biblical texts from the NIV Stewardship Study Bible

 Copyright © 2009 Zondervan